-24 Response acknowledgement is used for provisional responses (see Section 8.8)
+23 Response acknowledgement is used for provisional responses (see Section 8.8).

+512 The transaction could not be executed because the gateway is not equipped to detect one of the requested events.
+513 The transaction could not be executed because the gateway is not equipped to generate one of the requested signals.
+514 The transaction could not be executed because the gateway cannot send the specified announcement.
 515 The transaction refers to an incorrect connection-id (may have been already deleted).
 516 The transaction refers to an unknown call-id.
 517 Unsupported or invalid mode.
 518 Unsupported or unknown package.
 519 Endpoint does not have a digit map.
 520 The transaction could not be executed because the endpoint is "restarting".

-521 Endpoint redirected to another Call Agent.
+521 Endpoint redirected to another Media Gateway Controller.
 522 No such event or signal.
 523 Unknown action or illegal combination of actions.
 524 Internal inconsistency in LocalConnectionOptions.
 525 Unknown extension in LocalConnectionOptions.
 526 Insufficient bandwidth.
 527 Missing RemoteConnectionDescriptor.
 528 Incompatible protocol version.
 529 Internal hardware failure.
 532 Unsupported value(s) in LocalConnectionOptions.
 533 Response too big.

-534 Codec negotiation failure.

-538 Event/signal parameter error (e.g., missing, erroneous, unsupported, unknown, etc.).
+534 Codec negotiation failure 538 Event/signal parameter error (e.g., parameter missing, erroneous, unsupported, unknown, etc.).